-Please also read our Blog Post “Consignment or Loan Agreement.
+Please also read our blog post “Consignment or Loan Agreement.
 What's the difference and what are the rules.”.
-Here you can also download our consignment and loan agreement templates.
+Here, you can also download our consignment and loan agreement templates.

 The work(s) will be entrusted on a loan basis to the Borrower and solely for the purposes of exhibiting the work(s) at an agreed venue and for an audience hosted and invited by the Borrower and for the explicit duration agreed by parties and referenced to in the Loan Form.

-The Borrower is not entitled to lend, pawn, pledge, sell, hypothecate or further entrust the work(s) to third parties without the explicit and prior approval from Lender.
+The Borrower is not entitled to lend, pawn, pledge, sell, hypothecate or further entrust the work(s) to third parties without explicit and prior approval from Lender.

 It is herewith explicitly noted and agreed that the Borrower cannot solely decide to alter or modify any of the modalities of this Loan Agreement without the explicit and prior consent of the Lender.